-The Office of Thesis and Dissertation Services (OTDS) is responsible for the development of supportive services for graduate students writing theses and dissertations, as well as reviewing all theses and dissertations.
+The Graduate School is responsible for the development of supportive services for graduate students writing theses and dissertations, as well as reviewing all theses and dissertations.
 Services provided are training and support to faculty, students, and staff including materials and approaches to fit each unique discipline.
-The Office of Thesis and Dissertation Services is located on the second floor of the McDowell Business Administration Building in rooms 249D and 250C.
+The Graduate School is located on the first floor of the McDowell Business Administration Building in room 140A.